-10. BACKWARDS IS FORWARDS.
+10. Backwards is forwards.
 Know that there is no such thing as waste.
-A painted canvass that didn’t turn out, a pilot group that fizzled, it’s all useful.
+A painted canvas that didn’t turn out, a pilot group that fizzled, it’s all useful.
 I trash stuff and start from scratch often.
 Sometimes, especially in terms of web development, you start knowing that you’ll have to scrap half of what you build down the road – starting over is never really starting over.
 It’s life.

 Which allows you to: